IBM/charts/community/openwhisk/README.md

 ### PodSecurityPolicy Requirements

 OpenWhisk's Invokers need elevated security permissions to be able to create the containers that execute the user actions.
-Therefore this chart requires a PodSecurityPolicy that permits host access to be bound to the target namespace prior to installation.
+Therefore, this chart requires a PodSecurityPolicy that permits host access to be bound to the target namespace prior to installation.
 If the default Pod security policy on your cluster is not restrictive then this step is not needed.
 If the default is restrictive, please create a new namespace with either a predefined PodSecurityPolicy `ibm-anyuid-hostpath-psp`:

 * Predefined PodSecurityPolicy name: [`ibm-anyuid-hostpath-psp`](https://ibm.biz/cpkspec-psp)